egoist/docute/docs/README.md

 })
 ```

-To make it eaiser to write, you can set get toc content from an HTML element:
+To make it eaiser to write, you can get toc content from an HTML element:

 ```html
 <script id="my-toc" type="text/x-markdown">